Spatial-Web-Foundation/UDG/README.md

 ### Client Manager.
 This is a low level __command line interface__ for text-based communication with a spatial web node.
 Every node supports some kind of CLI interface and may support others (multimodal chat, 2 or 2 1/2 D maps, 3D environments, animations, and so forth).

+### Render Manager.
+The render manager handles render plugins that are involved in depicting content in different formats, to be sent back to the client as part of an hstp response.
+Typically one of the default activities on an entity is a render activity which can invoke oe of the plugins in the render manager to use to format HSML as an image, a domain specific language, 2D of 3D specific layouts, or nodes optimized for LLMs, among other possibilities.

 ## Distributed Graphs